jaredhanson/auth0-findidp-action/README.md

 Identifier first login flows can streamline the sign in process.
 The user is prompted to enter their email address, and are automatically directed to the easiest - and most secure - method for signing in.
+It even works for both personal and work email addresses.

 The inspiration for this flow comes from [Tim Bray](https://en.wikipedia.org/wiki/Tim_Bray)'s [Project findIDP](https://www.tbray.org/ongoing/When/201x/2013/06/07/Why-findIDP),